Weis Markets (WMK)

 Capital Expenditures

-- Weis Markets plans for record investments in its long-term capital expenditure program for 2024 and 2025.
+- Weis Markets planned for record investments in its long-term capital expenditure program for 2024 and 2025.

-- The capital expenditure program focuses on the construction of new superstores, expansion and remodeling of existing units, and technology upgrades, with approximately one-third of the budget dedicated to new stores annually.
+- The capital expenditure program focuses on new store construction, expansion and remodeling of existing units, and technology upgrades, with approximately one-third of the budget dedicated to new stores annually.

 Latest Trefis Analyses